igemsoftware/Vanderbilt_2014/README.md

 * track changes as a genome evolves over time (hence the name)

+To build, cd to 'src' and run 'cmake .', then 'make'.
+Should be cross-platform enough to build on Windows too.

 ##### intent:
 * merge automatic annotation and version control technologies
     * this was benchling's pitch but they're not open source and idk if they're doing anything smart like this with the VCS